HeikesFootSlave/deck-update-check/README.md

 If the update fails, it opens a log file that contains the output of the `pacman -Sy --noconfirm --overwrite '*' ${PACKAGES}` command it tried to run, so you can hopefully debug.

+Uses [kdesu](https://api.kde.org/frameworks/kdesu/html/index.html) to prompt for permissions to do the update Uses [notify-send](https://man.archlinux.org/man/notify-send.1.en) to prompt for confirmation to do the update / report success / show the log on failure

+update log is saved to `last_update.log`
+SteamOS release info is saved to `.last_steamos_release`

 ### Installation:

 1. clone this repo